ElementsProject/lightning/doc/lightningd-config.5.md

 C-lightning will also stop running.
 This way, you can monitor crashes of important plugins by simply monitoring if C-lightning terminates.
+Built-in plugins, which are installed with lightningd(8), are automatically considered important.

 BUGS
 ----